 About viburnum leaf beetle

-Viburnum leaf beetle (Pyrrhalta viburni) is a recent unintentionally introduced pest of viburnum in North America.
+Viburnum leaf beetle (Pyrrhalta viburni) is a recent, unintentionally introduced pest of viburnum in North America.
 It was first found in upstate New York in 1996.
-This pest has been on the move ever since munching its way through native and landscape viburnums from upstate New York to northern Pennsylvania.
-It was recently discovered in a landscape in western Maryland.
+In Maryland, it has been reported minimally in a few counties (Garrett, Alleghany, Washington, Frederick, Baltimore, and Harford).
 Be on the lookout for this serious pest of native and landscape viburnums.

 Viburnum leaf beetle larvae.
 Photo: Bruce Watt, University of Maine, Bugwood.org